dusty-nv/jetbot_ros/README.md

 $ rosrun image_view image_view image:=/jetbot_camera/raw
 ```

-A window should then open displaying the video from the camera.
-By default, the window may appear smaller than the video feed and crops the frames.
+A window should then open displaying the live video from the camera.
+By default, the window may appear smaller than the video feed.
 Click on the terminal or maximize button on the window to enlarge the window to show the entire frame.

 ## JetBot Model for Gazebo Robotics Simulator